Enze desk Enze teaching

 • Redesign an existing course.
 This may still require significant effort, but it’s an important consideration to continually update our courses to match societal developments.
 These courses may not have been offered for quite some time, such as MATSCI 156 (energy materials) or MATSCI 166 (materials informatics).

 • Creating learning modules.
 Ever taken a course and wished one of the topics could be explained better?
 Maybe you encountered it again later in your career and heard a better explanation.
 Here’s an opportunity to create some targeted materials that can enhance student learning, with the scope being up to you.
-It’s similar to the previous bullet, but likely at a smaller scale.

 • Curriculum support.
 I envision this to be slightly different from the previous section because some enhancements aren’t course-specific, but rather the MSE program as a whole.
 These could include: